mitra42/webForth/DESIGN.md

 ### Random ideas to incorporate

-#### Imagine a set of modules
-* Kernel - written in JS, includes:
-  * Stack management
-  * Threaded interpreter
-  * Program space management - primitives the interpreter uses
-  * Primitives - bridge between Forth and Javascript, kept simple
-  * What else
-* Interpreter - parses text and passes to Kernel:programmer
-* Core Functions - written in Forth but with knowledge of some primitives
-* Forth language - written in Forth

 #### Portability
 * Avoid JS specific stuff where possible
 * This probably means avoiding classes, but maybe not
 * Try to avoid expensive constructs (even possibly dict)

-#### Compatibility
-Seriously....
-I haven't gone back and looked at Forth, and last time was 35 years ago, so a lot of this may change once I review it, but I wanted a fresh unbiased look first.

-Known Divergences (currently) include:
-* Stacks store Javascript variables - not bytes

-Forth has two kinds of strings c-addr & len, and counted strings, where the pointer is to the length.
-The latter are deprecated, but WORD and FIND still use them.
-Since neither make much sense in Javascript I defined a third kind which uses Javascript strings and is the equivalent.
-So this includes `s"`, `word` and `find`, instead of `S"`, `WORD` and `FIND`

-#### Module wish list
-* Multi-task - like I did for Forth in 80s
-* IO from URLs
-* IO from disk
-* Web server

 ### Threaded Interpreter - v1